floriancourgey/blog/_posts/2023/2023-11-21-adobe-campaign-windows.md

 # Prerequisites

-- Administrator rights (for Java JDK, PostgreSQL and Adobe Campaign Classic server)
+- Windows with Administrator rights (for Java JDK, PostgreSQL and Adobe Campaign Classic server)

 # Installations